mysterymath/lcc6502/Implementation_Defined_Behavior_Rationale.md

 such calls in the worst case.
 To limit size usage, arguments larger than two bytes are passed by a const pointer instead.

+The return value covers the arguments to allow the standard JSR/RTS pair to be used for external procedure calls.
+This avoids having to construct a return value manually to push first, which takes twice the cycles and space of a JSR.
+Note that the callee usually need never pop anything off the stack, since individual arguments can accessed via the ABSOLUTE,X addressing mode much like a traditional C compiler would.
+Since JSR is used, it's very inconvenient for the callee to have to clean up the arguments, since the return address is in the way.
+Accordingly, the convention was made caller-cleanup.

+The downside of caller-cleanup is that it forces the hard stack to be used for the entire duration of the call, even if the arguments are no longer needed.
+This is pretty severe really, since the stack space is such a premium.

+TODO: What do we actually do here?